 I’d suggest creating a table similar to the one you see below.

 - Skills & Strengths: skills (e.g. sales) and intrinsic strengths (e.g. strong communication skills)

 - Keywords: terms that describe the type of environment you’d like to find yourself in (entrepreneurial, collaborative, fast-paced, international, close-knit etc.) or what you’d like to do in that environment (strategy, customer relationship management, outreach etc.)

 - Limiting Factors: criteria that will help you narrow your results – for example, the role must be in the L.A. area and pay more than $100k

 Search examples: ‘sales + strategic’ or ‘project management + collaborative’ or ‘investment vehicle + Japanese + international’

-Leverage LinkedIn to find people in similar roles to the one you’d like to transition into.
+LinkedIn: Once you’ve pinpointed some roles, use LinkedIn to find people in similar roles to the one you’d like to transition to.
 Every LinkedIn profile tells a career trajectory story.
-You’ll be able to glean insights by examining what others have done.
-You can even reach out and connect with these people.
-Ask for 15 minutes of their time to learn more about what they do and how they got to where they’re at.
-Not everyone will agree to chat with you, but some people will!
-One tool I’d like to point out is LinkedIn’s premium account called Recruiter Lite.
-Recruiter Lite provides advanced search functionality that allows you to find people by company, industry, experience level, alma mater etc. It’s about $110/month but LinkedIn offers a free 1-month trial.
-You can sign up for the trial and immediately cancel your subscription.
-Your Recruiter Lite access will automatically expire after 30 days.
+You can glean insights by examining what others have done.
+You might even consider reaching out to someone whose profile is of particular interest.
+Ask for 15 minutes of their time to learn more about what they do and how they they’ve managed their career.
+Not everyone will agree to chat with you, but some people will.
+LinkedIn’s search filters are quite useful – allowing you to refine results by a number of variables (industry, current/past company, schools, location etc.).